LuanRT/YouTube.js/docs/updating-the-parser.md

 This warning **does not** throw an error.
 The parser itself will continue working normally, even if a parsing error occurs in an existing renderer parser.

-## Adding a new renderer parser
+## Adding a New Renderer Parser

 Thanks to the modularity of the parser, a renderer can be implemented by simply adding a new file anywhere in the [classes directory](../src/parser/classes)!

-For example, say we found a new renderer named `verticalListRenderer`, to let the parser know it exists at compile-time we would have to create a file with the following structure:
+For example, suppose we have found a new renderer named `verticalListRenderer`.
+In that case, to let the parser know it exists at compile-time, we would have to create a file with the following structure:

 > `../classes/VerticalList.ts`